Genocs/genocs-argocd/README.md

 ## 01. Helloworld
 Is a simple hello world application that demonstrates how to use ArgoCD to deploy an application as plain YAML.
-The application is the inspectorgadget application that allows users to view the web server configuration.
+The application is the `inspectorgadget` application that allows users to view the web server configuration.

 ## 02. Helm-Helloworld
 Is a simple hello world application that demonstrates how to use ArgoCD to deploy a Helm chart.
-The application is the inspectorgadget application that allows users to view the web server configuration.
+The application is the `inspectorgadget` application that allows users to view the web server configuration.

-## 03. POV
+## 03. PVC
 Is a simple application that demonstrates how to use ArgoCD to deploy a Persistent Volume Claim (PVC).
 The PVC is created using a StorageClass that is defined in the Kubernetes cluster.

 ## 04. Apps